-Local authority-maintained schools are increasingly slipping into debt as funding pressures continue to bite, new research has found.
+Local authority-maintained schools are increasingly slipping into deficit as funding pressures continue to bite, new research has found.

 A report by the Education Policy Institute reveals the proportion of maintained secondary schools in deficit has trebled in the last four years – from 8.8 per cent in 2013-14 to 26.1 per cent in 2016-17.

-The proportion of maintained primary schools in debt also rose sharply from around four per cent in 2015-16 to 7.1 per cent last year.
+The proportion of maintained primary schools in deficit also rose sharply from around four per cent in 2015-16 to 7.1 per cent last year.

 The think-tank has also warned that nearly half of all schools, including academies, won’t have enough money within two years.